cakephp/bakery.cakephp.org/2023/12/27/cakephp_504.rst

 * Marshalling Date objects no longer attempts to set a timezone, as date values do not have timezones.
-* The ``Exception.beforeRender`` event can now prevent default rendering from occuring by setting a result and stopping the event.
+* The ``Exception.beforeRender`` event can now prevent default rendering from occurring by setting a result and stopping the event.
 * Fixed regression in SQLite schema reflection for older versions of SQLite.
 * Fixed off by one errors in code location for ``dd()``.
 * Updated dependency on paragonie/csp-builder to accept 3.0